VET APPROVED

 What Determines Eye Color in Dogs?

-The most common eye color for dogs is brown, while the rarest is green, but it depends on both parents.
+The most common eye color for dogs is brown, while the rarest is green, but it depends on the genetic makeup of both parents.
 Many dogs of the same breed can have different eye colors strictly based on what traits take hold.

 The 7 Dog Eye Colors and Their Rarity